Close Menu

 WHAT OTHER RESOURCES DO NOT COUNT FOR SSI?

 There are other resources that do not count in the SSI program.
 Many of the income or asset limits have a time limit.
-For example, tax refunds do not count against you for SSI purposes, but only for 12 months.
+For example, tax refunds do not count, but only for 12 months.
 See the list below for more information:

-• retroactive SSI or Social Security benefits for up to 9 months after you receive them (including payments paid over time);
+• past due SSI or Social Security benefits for up to 9 months after you receive them (including payments paid over time);

 • grants, scholarships, or gifts to pay for education costs for 9 months after receipt;